asociacionchecagalicia/asociacionchecagalicia.github.es/README.md

 # asociacionchecagalicia.github.io
-The website for a cultural association of Czechs and Slovaks in Galicia,
+The website for a cultural association of Czechs and Slovaks in Galicia.